near/docs/docs/bos/queryapi/context.md

 ### Delete

-This method deletes all objects in the row which exactly match the object passed in.
-Obviously caution should be taken when using this method.
+This method deletes all objects in the row that match the object passed in.
+Caution should be taken when using this method.
 It currently only support **AND** and exact match, just like in the [select method](#select).
 That doubles as a safety measure against accidentally deleting a bunch of data.
 All deleted rows are returned so you can always insert them back if you get back more rows than expected.
 (Or reindex your indexer if needed)

 #### Input